 Many are happy to trade a few nights in their own bed for the relative discomfort of a tent and sleeping bag, for example, to enjoy “the great outdoors”—fresh air, beautiful scenery, (no Wi-Fi).

 But, if you're one of the 75 million people worldwide who require a wheelchair daily, wheelchair comfort isn't anything less than essential to your ongoing physical and mental well-being.
+If you're just in a transport wheelchair, this may not be as much of an issue.

 So, we've been on the look-out for ways to improve your wheelchair experience and enhance your life as a wheelchair user.
 You can find our twelve top tips below!